Brian Wilson (baseball): Personal life

 Wilson has enjoyed a great deal of media attention during his career.
 He once had a locally produced, self-filmed reality show called Life of Brian.
-He has often been on The Cheap Seats.
+He has often been on Cheap Seats.
 Following the World Series in 2010, a photo of Wilson celebrating with teammate Buster Posey appeared on the cover of Sports Illustrated.
 Wilson also appeared on The Tonight Show with Jay Leno and Lopez Tonight.
 He has frequently starred in commercials.

 Wilson became a Christian at the age of 23.
 He has adopted a gesture of crossing his arms, with his left hand in his glove and his right hand underneath pointing with the index finger while looking at the sky, which both honors The Holy Trinity as well as his late father who died of cancer when Wilson was 17.
 He performs it when he records a save or closes out a game.

 On May 30, 2011 (Memorial Day), Wilson announced that in memory of his father, an Air Force veteran, he would endow two scholarships for LSU Air Force ROTC cadets.
 The scholarship will be a need based scholarship available to any college junior or senior.
 Later that year, on July 7, Wilson gave away 1,000 baseball gloves to members of the Giants Community Fund's Junior Giants baseball program.

 Frequently, Wilson has made references to "The Machine", a character from the movie 8mm.
-In an episode of The Cheap Seats, he had someone dressed as "The Machine" walk past in the background in full BDSM leather fetish apparel, supposedly unknown to him (but almost certainly teammate Pat Burrell).
-Another time, in an interview with Rome, Wilson appeared to receive a call from "The Machine" and pulled a leather mask (allegedly "The Machine's") out of his pocket to show to Rome.
+In an episode of Cheap Seats, he had someone dressed as "The Machine" walk past in the background in full BDSM leather fetish apparel, supposedly unknown to him (but almost certainly teammate Pat Burrell).
+Another time, in an interview with Jim Rome, Wilson appeared to receive a call from "The Machine" and pulled a leather mask (allegedly "The Machine's") out of his pocket to show to Rome.

+Wilson portrayed Peterson, a pitcher in the 2019 film Bottom of the 9th.